Comparing FWA for Enterprise and FWA for Rural Key Differences Explained

 School Internet Assistance

 A small town in Iowa wanted students to learn from home.
-The school district searched for “school internet assistance rural” and found a provider with good local search results.
-The provider had cheap FWA plans for families.
-They also gave easy video guides to help set up the internet.
+The school district found a provider with cheap FWA plans for families and easy video guides to help set up the internet.

 The district used a tool to check which homes could get service.
 Many students got online before the new school year started.